 ‘Other’ is produced and co-written with Guy Sigsworth who worked on its predecessor ‘the minutes’, an acclaimed album which saw Moyet return to the electronic forms with which she first found fame in YAZOO, her short-lived but highly regarded duo with Vince Clarke.

-The Electricity Club were extremely pleased to be invited to speak to ALISON MOYET again and within the plush surroundings of a Mediterranean restaurant in Chelsea, she chatted about her ‘Other’ opus and topics such as social media and being European…
+ELECTRICITYCLUB.CO.UK were extremely pleased to be invited to speak to Alison Moyet again and within the plush surroundings of a Mediterranean restaurant in Chelsea, she chatted about her ‘Other’ opus and topics such as social media and being European…

 It’s a cliché, but your new album ‘Other’ really is a bit of a grower…